wescpy/pdftool/DEPLOYMENT.md

   --set-env-vars "ENVIRONMENT=production"
 ```

+**CORS Configuration**: The backend automatically configures CORS for Cloud Run deployments.
+No manual CORS setup is required.

 #### Frontend Configuration
 The frontend requires no special environment variables for Cloud Run deployment.
 The container runtime automatically handles port assignment and routing.

 **Automatic Backend URL Detection**: The frontend automatically detects if it's running in Cloud Run and constructs the backend URL by replacing `pdftool-frontend` with `pdftool-backend` in the service URL.

+**CORS Support**: Backend automatically allows requests from Cloud Run service URLs, so no CORS configuration is needed.

 **Optional Custom Backend URL**: If you need to use a different backend URL, you can set the `VITE_BACKEND_URL` environment variable during the build process: